jet/propulsion/src/Propulsion.DynamoStore.Cdk/README.md

 This project Uses the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) to reliably manage configuration/deployment of:

 1. The indexing logic in `Propulsion.DynamoStore.Lambda`
-2. Associated role and triggers that route from the Dyn~~~~amoDB Stream to the Lambda
+2. Associated role and triggers that route from the DynamoDB Stream to the Lambda

 ## Prerequisites